 Already joined You are already connected to the telephone that made the call you are trying to pick up.
 This can happen if you are on a call to a co-worker, your co-worker dials the number of a telephone in your pickup group, and you attempt to pick up that call.
 Pickup denied There is no call that you can pick up or the call that was ringing has already been answered.
 You have tried to pick up a call on someone else's private line.
 Pickup: Enter the internal number of the telephone that is ringing.
-If you decide not to answer a ringing call after you have activated Directed Pickup, press Feature .
+(You may use an internal autodial button to do this.)
+If you decide not to answer a ringing call after you have activated Directed Pickup, press Feature.